-- At the test administrator's discretion, if students complete a test session early they may indicate that they are finished so that the test administrator can collect the test booklet and answer document from them at that time.
+- At the test administrators discretion, if students complete a test session early they may indicate that they are finished so that the test administrator can collect the test booklet and answer document from them at that time.
 However, before test materials are collected, students should be encouraged to check their work for that test session.
 After test materials are collected students may engage in a quiet, non-disruptive activity at their desks, such as reading a book.
 Once students turn in their test materials, they are considered to be finished with that test session, and they are not allowed to have the test materials back to change any test responses.
-In all cases the test administrator must allow full time for the test session to expire, even if all students are finished. - If possible, schools should arrange to have one adult proctor (who is not related to any student taking the test), in addition to the teacher giving the test, present in each room during testing. - The principal should be present in the school during test days. - Schools should provide at least two opportunities for students to make up tests as soon as students are able.
+In all cases the test administrator must allow full time for the test session to expire, even if all students are finished. - If possible, schools should arrange to have one adult proctor (who is not related to any student in the test setting), in addition to the teacher giving the test, present in each room during testing. - The teacher or proctor should walk around the classroom to monitor the testing, checking to see if students are responding in the right section, showing confusion, making a large number of erasures, etc. - The principal should be present in the school during test days. - Schools should provide at least two opportunities for students to make up tests as soon as students are able.

-Section 4 Reporting Test Results
+Section 4.
+Reporting Test Results